Nanshe: Family and court

+Other associations

 In Ur in the Old Babylonian period, Nanshe came to be integrated into the circle of deities associated with Ningal, the wife of the moon god.

 In the Gula Hymn of Bulluṭsa-rabi, Nanshe is among the deities equated with the eponymous goddess.
 Her presence in this text is considered unusual, though information about her usual character is preserved.

 In incantations, Nanshe could be linked with Ningirima.
 Invoking them together might have been a result of their shared association with water.
 Another deity she could be paired with was Nammu.
 According to Wolfgang Heimpel, they appear together commonly in sources postdating the Ur III period.
-The incantation Gattung II groups Nanshe with both Nammu and Ningirimma and, if the restoration of the text is correct, refers to her as the "prime daughter of Enki" (dumu-munus sag den-ki-ga-ke4) while similar text, Gattung III, places her in the court of this god, between Nammu and Ara, a well attested servant deity.
+The incantation Gattung II groups Nanshe with both Nammu and Ningirima and, if the restoration of the text is correct, refers to her as the "prime daughter of Enki" (dumu-munus sag den-ki-ga-ke4) while similar text, Gattung III, places her in the court of this god, between Nammu and Ara, a well attested servant deity.
 A late expository text equates Nammu and Nanshe with Apsu and another figure whose name is not preserved, possibly Tiamat.
-Wilfred G. Lambert concluded this singular source might be an example of Enūma Eliš's influence on other theological works, and as such does necessarily represent an independent tradition.
+Wilfred G. Lambert concluded this singular source might be an example of the influence of Enūma Eliš on other theological works, and as such does necessarily represent an independent tradition.
 He also notes Nammu was apparently understood as a male deity and perhaps Nanshe's husband by the author, despite usually being female.

+Uncertain associations

+Manfred Krebernik and Jan Lisman suggest that the goddess Kiki (also known as Ninkiki), who occurs in the Zame Hymns as the tutelary deity of the unidentified location AB×AŠ2 (hymn 28) and in the contemporary god lists from Fara and Abu Salabikh was at some point syncretised with Nanshe, as she shared her association with water birds and appears only in Early Dynastic sources.

 It has been proposed that a goddess known as Ninšagepada ("the appointed mistress") or Šagepada ("the appointed"), who was worshiped in Ur in the temple of Gula and appears in inscriptions of Ur-Nammu, was a Nanshe-like figure ("Nanshe-Gestalt") due to the similarity of her name and that of the temple Ešapada in Lagash, dedicated to the latter.
 A deity bearing the name Šagepada was also worshiped in Uruk in the Seleucid period, and might be the same goddess.
 Her character is poorly known.